 The chimney stack across the street goes to the boiler plant that fed this hospital, and I assume that if they had any backup generators that that's also where they were.

 The tower of Henry Ford Hospital is seen in the distance, as well as the smokestack of Herman Kiefer Hospital:

-The Cathedral of the Blessed Sacrament, seat of the Catholic Archdiocese of Detroit, lording over its surrounding feudal village in the geographical center of the city like a medieval church:
+Like a medieval church the Cathedral of the Blessed Sacrament, seat of the Catholic Archdiocese of Detroit, lording over its surrounding feudal village in the geographical center of the city:

 Here you can see the charred ruins of the Highland Park Fire Department station on Sturtevant: